gomills/millcrawler/README.md

 General TODOS

+- Stealthness: requests (TLS fingerprint) and CloudFare (antibot capacities).

+- Define URL extraction perfectly.
+URLs must come from:
+    - .js: already working correctly with tree-sitter. maybe revise some settings, but not too much, it already works, don't over engineer.
+    - .html: same as with .js.
+    - other scripts: they just will add too much overhead because will have to be regexed.
+We'll ignore them.
+    - HTTPs responses: we'll inspect headers for [debugging endpoints] and regex error payloads.

+- Improve outcomes: we have to know exactly how the crawl went and the info we want to store from it. we should store in a dataframe: URLs crawled, time spent, reason for stop (in code format: timeout, anti_bot, etc.). this will improve predictability.

+- Stop signals should only be: 429 / timeout

 - Bundle config file in compile time

-- Stealthness: TLS fingerprint and CloudFare

-- Define URL extraction perfectly

-- Improve outcomes: we have to know exactly how the crawl went and the info we want to store from it

-- Define stop signals: 429 / timeout

 Side quests TODOS for refactoring: